cansinacarer/React-Learnings/React-Udemy-Course-Notes/my-notes/my-notes.md

 // ['Sports', 'Cooking', 'Working']
 ```

-This is why, even though hobbies are defined with `const`, we are able to change its elements.
+This is why, even though hobbies are defined with `const`, we are able to change their elements.
 Because, `const` doesn't mean the value can't be edited but it means the variable can't be overwritten.

 If I tried to reassign hobbies, I'd get an error:
 ```js